AyushKumarSahani/CODSOFT/README.md

 **Features:**
 - Play against the computer
 - Emoji-based choices
 - Scoreboard and history tracking
-- Keyboard shortcuts (R = Rock, P = Paper, S = Scissors)

 ### 5. Contact Manager 📞
 A simple **Contact Manager** built using **Tkinter**.